react-table vs react-data-table-component vs react-table-6 vs react-table-v6

 • react-table-6:

-Opt for react-table-6 if you are maintaining legacy applications that already use this version.
-It provides a stable API and features that may not be present in the newer versions, ensuring compatibility with existing codebases.
+Opt for react-table-6 if you are maintaining legacy code that already uses this version.
+It provides a stable API and features similar to the original react-table, making it suitable for projects that require backward compatibility.

 • react-table-v6: